getoctane/octane-components/README.md

 ### `getActiveSubscription(token): Promise<PricePlan | null>`

-`hasPaymentInfo` is a simple action that checks for a customer's active subscription.
-If it's there, it resolves to the PricePlan details for that subscription.
+`getActiveSubscription` checks for a customer's active subscription.
+If it's there, it resolves to the `PricePlan` details for that subscription.
 If the customer has no subscription, it resolves to `null`.

 **Example**